worthingtonse/client-prompts/PROGRAM TASKS/verify-password/verify-password.md

 # Verify Password
-# Verify Password

-This is used to create a function called `verify-password(wallet_path: string, password: string)`.
-This function takes two arguments: the file path to a CloudCoin wallet directory and a password to verify.
+This is used to create a function called `verify-password(wallet_path: string, password_hash: string)`.
+This function takes two arguments: the file path to a CloudCoin wallet directory and a pre-computed password hash to verify.

-The primary purpose of this function is to verify that a given password matches the password used to encrypt coin files in the specified wallet by comparing SHA-256 password hashes stored in coin file headers.
+The primary purpose of this function is to verify that a given password hash matches the password hash stored in coin file headers by comparing the provided hash with the stored hash in encrypted coin files.

 ## Function Requirements